San Francisco Giants: San Francisco Giants

 The Giants, along with their rival Los Angeles Dodgers, became the first Major League Baseball teams to play on the West Coast.
 On April 15, 1958, the Giants played their first game in San Francisco, defeating the former Brooklyn and now Los Angeles Dodgers, 8–0.
 The Giants played for two seasons at Seals Stadium (from 1931 to 1957, the stadium was the home of the PCL's San Francisco Seals) before moving to Candlestick Park in 1960.
 The Giants played at Candlestick Park until 1999, before opening Pacific Bell Park (now known as Oracle Park) in 2000, where the Giants currently play.

 The Giants struggled to sustain consistent success in their first 50 years in San Francisco.
 They made nine playoff appearances and won three NL pennants between 1958 and 2009.
 The Giants lost the 1962 World Series in seven games to the New York Yankees.
 The Giants were swept in the 1989 World Series by their cross-Bay rival Oakland Athletics, a series best known for the 1989 Loma Prieta earthquake, which caused a 10-day delay between Games 2 and 3.
 The Giants also lost the 2002 World Series to the Anaheim Angels.
 One of the team's biggest highlights during this time was the 2001 season, in which outfielder Barry Bonds hit 73 home runs, breaking the record for most home runs in a season.
 In 2007, Bonds would surpass Hank Aaron's career record of 755 home runs.
 Bonds finished his career with 762 home runs (586 hit with the Giants), which is still the MLB record.

-The Giants won three World Series championships in 2010, 2012, and 2014, giving the team eight total World Series titles, including the five won as the New York Giants.
+The Giants won three World Series championships in 2010, 2012, and 2014, giving the team eight total World Series titles, including the five won as the New York Giants when they still played in New York.

 Players inducted into the National Baseball Hall of Fame and Museum as members of the San Francisco Giants include CF Willie Mays, 1B Orlando Cepeda, P Juan Marichal, 1B Willie McCovey, and P Gaylord Perry.